NeuroJSON/jdata/JData_specification.md

 ##### Annotated storage of N-D arrays

 In the annotated array storage format, one shall use a structure to store an N-D array.
-This allows one to use additional fields to store additional information regarding the input array.
+This allows one to use additional fields to store additional information regarding the encoded array.

 The annotated array format is shown below for a solid 2x3 array `a=[[1,2],[3,4],[5,6]]`
 ```